Xqhare/nabu/README.md

 This means that using only this module is enough to read and write `.xff` files, and implement any further functionality you want.

 #### 7.2.1.
 Usage of serde
-No matter what the extension of the path you provide, it will be converted to .xff For example, if you provide "example.txt", it will be converted to "example.xff" This behaviour only ever changes when a function expects a `Path` instead of a `&str` or similar
+No matter what the extension of the path you provide, it will be converted to .xff.
+For example, if you provide "example.txt", it will be converted to "example.xff".
+This behaviour only ever changes when a function expects a `Path` instead of a `&str` or similar.

 ```rust
 use nabu::serde::{read, write, remove_file};